 For Family and Community Medicine Electives available this quarter, please visit: http://meded.ucsf.edu/ume/first-and-second-year-electives.

 Summer Opportunities exist for UCSF students during the summer between 1st and 2nd year.
-These opportunities provide some funding for students to participate in a 4 week preceptorship in family and community medicine.
-They include the David Vanderryn Memorial Fund Summer Preceptorship Program, Chinese Hospital Summer Preceptorship Program, and the California Academy of Family Physicians Foundation Scholars Program.
-In addition there is a Primary Care Leadership Academy (PCLA) Summer Internship available and Homeless Health Clinic Summer Projects program.
+These opportunities provide some funding for students to participate in a 4 week preceptorship and/or project in family and community medicine.
+They include the David Vanderryn Memorial Fund Summer Preceptorship Program, a Primary Care Leadership Academy (PCLA) Summer Internship, and Homeless Health Clinic Summer Projects program.
 For more information on these programs, please contact FCM Student Programs.

 Third and Fourth Year

-In addition to the traditional six-week block structure of FCM 110, there are some alternative choice longitudinal structured programs available for students to cover this curriculum requirement.
-PISCES, KLIC, LIFE and Model SFGH are integrated programs that include FCM 110 and work in collaboration with core clerkships from other departments.
+In addition to the Bridges curriculum longitudinal FCM 110, there are some alternative choice longitudinal structured programs available for students to cover this curriculum requirement.
+PISCES, KLIC, and Model ZSFG are integrated programs that include FCM 110 and work in collaboration with core clerkships from other departments.

-Traditional FCM 110 is part of the clinical core.
-Students are assigned to one of five main sites: Bay Area, Kaiser Rohnert Park, Kaiser Vallejo, Salinas or Fresno.
-In the Bay Area, students are assigned to a combination of clinical practice sites including various Bay Area Kaiser locations, UCSF Family Practice Residency Program at San Francisco General Hospital, UCSF Family Medicine Center at Lakeshore Family and a variety of other clinical practices in and around San Francisco.
+Longitudinal FCM 110 is part of the clinical core.
+Students are assigned to one of four main sites: Bay Area, Kaiser Rohnert Park, Kaiser Vallejo, or John Muir Health.
+In the Bay Area, students are assigned to a combination of clinical practice sites including various Bay Area Kaiser locations, UCSF Family Practice Residency Program at Zuckerberg San Francisco General Hospital, UCSF Family Medicine Center at Lakeshore and a variety of other clinical practices in and around San Francisco.

 Students will be taught the basic skills of diagnosis and treatment of the common problems of family practice.
-At Salinas, and Fresno, students have their patient care experiences in family medicine centers, general medicine clinics, or neighborhood community clinics.
-Students’ schedules at all sites include five or six half-day clinical sessions per week.
-Additional time each week is devoted to didactic and interactive seminars, which include the management of common primary care problems in adults and preventive medicine, as well as issues of behavioral and social science in primary care.
+Students’ schedules at all sites include one day of clinical sessions every other week for 12 months.
+Additional time every other week is devoted to didactic and interactive case based seminars, which include the management of common primary care problems in adults and preventive medicine, as well as issues of behavioral and social science in primary care.
 Special curricular experiences during the clerkship may also provide students with exposure to geriatric home care.